 mother turning off computer game pc

 A landmark legal battle is unfolding in Los Angeles Superior Court, where California families are leading the charge against Roblox Corporation for allegedly designing their popular gaming platform to foster addiction in children.
-This article explores the growing Roblox addiction litigation, the scientific evidence behind gaming addiction, and what families across the nation need to know about their legal options in the Roblox lawsuit.
+This article explores the growing Roblox lawsuit and addiction litigation, the scientific evidence behind gaming addiction, and what families across the nation need to know about their legal options.

 California’s Legal System Takes on Roblox